Books like Harry Potter are hard to come by.

 Last summer, though, I decided to read the rest of the series, and what a great decision that was.
 I wish I could go back in time and tell my younger self to keep reading it!
 She would have been so pleased!
 Particularly with all the connections from story to story.
 I especially loved The Magician’s Nephew.
-While C.S.
-Lewis wrote it after The Lion the Witch and the Wardrobe, the story takes place before.
-And it’s a real thrill to see how it births the series.
-(Hint: pay attention to the tree.)

 The City of Ember by Jeanne DuPrau

 I can’t.
 So if you love love love surprises and a whomping of a good ending, read this.
 Once you finish book one, there will be no stopping you — you’ll just have to read the whole series.
 And don’t read anything about book two or beyond.
 It will make the first book that much more fun.

 This has been a classroom read-aloud staple for years.
 The kids go bonkers at the end and rush for the next book in the series.
 Luckily, I stocked my classroom library with about five copies of book 2.
 (My favorite of the four-book series?
 The third book.)